atharphy/Ph2_ACF_monitoring_csv/README.md

 ##
-### Support, suggestions?
+### Support, suggestions
-For any support/suggestions, mail to fabio.raveraSPAMNOT@cern.ch, mauro.dinardoSPAMNOT@cern.ch
+For any support/suggestions, send an email to fabio.raveraSPAMNOT@cern.ch, mauro.dinardoSPAMNOT@cern.ch

 ##